 Think about all the server names…

-Or how do you patch assets that you don’t know exists?
+Or how do you patch assets that you don’t know exist?

-Many vulnerability tools first scan for assets but don’t do the best job.
+Many vulnerability tools first scan for assets but must do a better job.
 Many devices like security cameras or phone systems do not provide information besides an IP address and some ports that might be open.
-This challenge can require additional asset inventory tools and a lot of manual work.
+This challenge can require additional asset inventory tools and much manual work.
 But for modern smaller companies, the asset scanning built into the vulnerability tool will suffice.

 Often, network engineers segment multiple zones.
 Each zone owns a set number of servers or workstations.
-A vulnerability scanner scans each zone and the assets and returns recommended patches.
-Then, the tool assists to triage and prioritize the important vulnerabilities.
-This is where the management component of a vulnerability scanning tool assists.
+A vulnerability scanner scans each zone, and the assets and returns recommended patches.
+Then, the tool assists in triaging and prioritizing the critical vulnerabilities.
+This is where the management component of a vulnerability scanning tool helps.

 Vulnerability Discovery

 Leading vulnerability vendors generate benchmark scores based on the Common Vulnerability Scoring System (CVSS).
 In short, CVSS provides a way to categorize vulnerabilities.
-The CVE includes a score reflecting the vulnerabilities severity.
+The CVE includes a score reflecting the vulnerability’s severity.

-There is also the Common Vulnerabilities and Exposures (CVE) database maintained by MITRE.
+The Common Vulnerabilities and Exposures (CVE) database is maintained by MITRE.
 This is a method to reference publicly known information-security vulnerabilities.
 Think of a CVE as the vulnerability identifier.
 Whereas CVSS is the identifier risk score.

 Then there is NIST.
-NIST maintains the national vulnerability database (NVD).
+NIST maintains the National Vulnerability Database (NVD).
 The CVE list and the NVD are synchronized.
-Essentially, the CVE databased feeds into it but the NVD also enhances information such as patch availability and severity scores.
+The CVE database feeds into it, but the NVD also enhances information such as patch availability and severity scores.

 Vulnerability Management